spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

   ![A snapshot displaying one node of the type **t3.2xlarge** in the worker pool.](/integrations_aws-cluster-autoscaler_one-node.png)

 3. Manually reduce the instance size in the worker-pool configuration to a **t3.medium** (2 vCPUs, 8 GB RAM).
-The snapshot below shows how to edit the instance size in the node pool configuration.
+The snapshot below displays how to edit the instance size in the node pool configuration.

   ![A snapshot displaying how to edit node pool configuration.](/integrations_aws-cluster-autoscaler_edit-node.png)

 4. Wait for a few minutes for the new nodes to provision.
 Reducing the node size will make the Cluster Autoscaler shut down the large node and provision smaller-sized nodes with enough capacity to accommodate the current workload.
 Also, the new node count will be within the minimum and maximum limit you specified for the worker pool configuration wizard.

   The following snapshot displays two new nodes of the size **t3.medium** spin up automatically.
 These two smaller-sized nodes will be able to handle the same workload as a single larger-sized node.

   ![A snapshot displaying new nodes of the size **t3.medium** spin up automatically, *collectively* providing enough capacity to accommodate the current workload. ](/integrations_aws-cluster-autoscaler_two-nodes.png)